Showing posts with label SAT Berkeley. Show all posts

 April 9, 2007

-It’s a cold Monday night in San Francisco and I am in tears.
-I just watched a documentary on Jim Jones, and the People's Temple cult.
+It’s a cold Monday night in San Francisco, and I am in tears.
+I watched a documentary on Jim Jones and the People's Temple cult.
 Some call it mass suicide of some 900 people in Guyana, but no, that's not right at all—Jim Jones murdered them.
-Some, like Representative Leo Ryan, literally died in the cross-fire, but the majority were victims of the group insanity instigated by Jones.
+Some, like Representative Leo Ryan, literally died in the crossfire, but the majority were victims of the group insanity instigated by Jones.

 The documentary forced me to remember that event as if it had happened yesterday.
 When I ride out Geary, I see the gap between buildings where the Peoples' Temple used to be.
-I see faces of people I knew and worked with in politics.
+I see the faces of people whom I knew and worked with in politics.
 I cannot remember their names.
-I had been very involved in the campaign to elect George Moscone mayor which put the People's Temple in the public eye.
+I was very involved in the campaign to elect George Moscone as mayor, which put the People's Temple in the public eye.
 I had defended the Peoples' Temple in conversations with friends just because Jones's followers had worked for Moscone.
-Home-grown spiritual leaders were not uncommon so Jim Jones presented no obvious warning signs.
+Home-grown spiritual leaders were not uncommon, so Jim Jones presented no obvious warning signs.
 I never bothered to learn more because it didn't interest me.

-The spiritual landscape of those heady days allowed us to imagine California as a new Buddha field, while only giving lip service to, much less serious study of the rich meditative practices that spanned more than 2,000 years.
-And we because, or perhaps in spite of the fact that there were so many people engaging in a spiritual exploration, we had plenty of anecdotal experience to bolster our claim.
+The spiritual landscape of those heady days allowed us to imagine California as a new Buddha field while only giving lip service to the much less serious study of the rich meditative practices that spanned more than 2,000 years.
+And we because, or perhaps even though there were so many people engaging in spiritual exploration, we had plenty of anecdotal experience to bolster our claim.

-The Hoffman Process itself has the hallmarks of a cult, and when I started to lead my own groups with Nancy Dannenberg, we tried to reduce the trappings psychic spirituality that Hoffman espoused, and of course to the best of our abilities to not engage in the bullying and manipulation that Hoffman favored.
-But any attempt to delve into a person’s family history, to unearth past events and relationships that color present day events, is not risk free.
+The Hoffman Process itself has the hallmarks of a cult.
+When I started to lead my own groups with Nancy Dannenberg, we tried to reduce the trappings of psychic spirituality that Hoffman espoused and, of course, to the best of our abilities to not engage in the bullying and manipulation that Hoffman favored.
+However, any attempt to delve into a person’s family history, to unearth past events and relationships that color present-day events, is not risk-free.
 Some of the water will be muddied by transference.

-A young African-American activist and a follower of Jones did the Fisher-Hoffman Process of Psychic Therapy in one of my groups.
-Early on, during the part of the Process called “the prosecution of Father,” the name Jim Jones kept coming up in our conversations—my client said that Jones was a remarkable psychic, a healer, a prophet, a seer.
+A young African-American activist and a follower of Jones did the Fischer-Hoffman Process of Psychic Therapy in one of my groups.
+Early on, during the part of the Process called “the prosecution of Father,” the name Jim Jones kept coming up in our conversations—my client said that Jones was a remarkable psychic, healer, prophet, and seer.

-There is value and freedom available in working through the transfences that present themselves in our everyday lives.
-In this case, it might have been literally life saving.
+Working through the transfences that present themselves in our everyday lives offers value and freedom.
+In this case, it might have literally saved his life.